Pauline Parmentier: 2014: French Open 4th round

 In the first week of January, the unseeded Parmentier lost in the semifinals of the $25k tournament in Hong Kong to Elizaveta Kulichkova in three sets after having defeated top seed Magda Linette in the first round and eighth-seeded Mayo Hibi in the quarterfinals.

 At the French Open, Parmentier achieved her career-best singles showing in a Grand Slam tournament.
 She had received a main-draw wildcard and was ranked world No. 145 in the WTA rankings coming into that tournament.
 There she defeated three players then ranked in the top 100 (the No. 17 seed Roberta Vinci, the unseeded Yaroslava Shvedova and the unseeded Mona Barthel) before losing to the unseeded Garbiñe Muguruza in the fourth round.

 2016

 In the first five months of 2016, Parmentier reached at least the last eight of the singles main draw in four WTA Tour tournaments as a lucky loser, unseeded player or wildcard; she lost to No. 8 seed, Dominika Cibulková, in the semifinals in Katowice (that was her first singles semifinal appearance on the WTA Tour since the 2012 Internationaux de Strasbourg) and was defeated in the singles quarterfinals in Monterrey, Rabat and Strasbourg.

 She was the No. 88 in the singles rankings coming into the French Open, defeating No. 31 seed Monica Niculescu in the first round and Irina Falconi in the second before losing to No. 8 seed, Timea Bacsinszky, in the third.

-In July, the unseeded Parmentier reached her fifth and final WTA singles quarterfinal of the year at the Bucharest Open, in which she lost to Vania King.
+In July, the unseeded Parmentier reached her fifth and final WTA Tour singles quarterfinal of the year at the Bucharest Open, in which she lost to Vania King.